The curvature of the pseudo-critical line in the QCD phase diagram from mesonic lattice correlation functions: Methodology

 \section{Methodology}

-In our investigation we used two {\sc Fastsum} collaboration lattice ensembles with $\mu_B = 0$, labelled ``Generation 2'' and ``Generation 2L'' .
+In our investigation we used two sets of {\sc Fastsum} collaboration lattice ensembles with $\mu_B = 0$, labelled ``Generation 2'' and ``Generation 2L''.
 These are generated using $N_f=2+1$ dynamical fermions, setting the up and down quarks to be degenerate and with an approximately physical strange quark.
 We employ anisotropic lattices with $a_{\tau}/a_s \ll 1$ to increase the number of data points in the temporal direction.
 The fermions and gauge fields are simulated using the $\mathcal{O}(a)$-improved Wilson fermion action with stout-smeared links and a Symanzik-improved gauge action respectively.
-To vary the temperature of our ensembles we use a fixed-scale approach where the temperature $T = 1/(a_{\tau}N_{\tau})$ changes by varying $N_{\tau}$ with $a_{\tau}$ kept fixed.
+We use a fixed-scale approach where the temperature $T = 1/(a_{\tau}N_{\tau})$ changes by varying $N_{\tau}$ with $a_{\tau}$ kept fixed.
 While the lattice spacings of the two ensembles are nearly the same, the Generation 2L pion mass is much lighter than in Generation 2, albeit still heavier than in nature.
 Tables~\ref{tab:ensembles} and \ref{tab:temperatures} summarise the important features of the Generation 2 and Generation 2L ensembles.
-Further details can be found in Refs.~\cite{Aarts:2014nba, Gen2zenodo} and \cite{Aarts:2020vyb,Gen2Lzenodo} respectively.
+Further details can be found in Refs.~\cite{Aarts:2014nba, Gen2zenodo} and \cite{Aarts:2022krz,Aarts:2023nax,Gen2Lzenodo} respectively.

 We compute meson correlation functions projected to zero momentum,